Developer: Konami Publisher: Konami Released: 08/15/92 Genre: Beat ’em up

 In Closing

 Turtles in Time is not just one of my favorite SNES games but one of my favorite games of all time.
-I have replayed this countless times and still haven’t grown tired of it.
-Konami went above and beyond to create an excellent version of Turtles in Time with awesome additional content, making this one of the SNES’ best games.
+I have replayed this countless times and still have yet to grow tired of it.
+Konami went above and beyond to create an excellent version of Turtles in Time with additional content making it one of the SNES’ best games.
 Fans of brawlers or just games in general need to buy this now.